jordenc/com.synology.surveillance/README.md

 Use at your own risk, I accept no responsibility for any damages caused by using this script.

 # Changelog
+**Version 1.2.7**
+- Bugfix for crashes on Homey 1.5.x
+- Bugfix for pairing with multiple cameras

 **Version 1.2.6**
 - Added support for camera's on multiple Synology's in combination with the Telegram app's "/snap" functionality.
 If you already have multiple Synology's connected, you will have to delete all but one to be able to screenshot via Telegram, then add them again.